-Sofiero Castle – Fairy Garden in the Shadow of the Ravine – Skåne
+Sofiero Castle – The fairy tale garden in the shadow of the ravine

 Six weeks a year.
 It is during this short period during early summer that the rhododendron bushes bloom in Skåne.
 It starts sometime after the end of April and usually ends before midsummer.
 An explosion of large flowers in white, pink and purple.
 Sofiero Castle is the place to go to meet spring in color and surround yourself with thousands and thousands of flowers.